 Creating an SSH Client

-Creating an SSH Client using the Maverick Synergy Java SSH API is relatively simple.
-The SshClient class provides a high-level implementation that enables you to authenticate in several ways.
+It's relatively simple to create an SSH Client using the Maverick Synergy Java SSH API.
+The SshClient class provides a high-level implementation that enables you to authenticate via a number of different ways.

 The most simple way is to connect a SshClient using a password.